Yunis Safarov

-Yunis Safarov (Note: Yunus Səfərov) is an Azerbaijani political dissident and member of the Shia Islamist militant group called the Islamic Resistance Movement of Azerbaijan, a group which gained infamy after attempting to assassinate Elmar Valiyev, the leader of the executive authority of the city of Ganja.
+Yunis Safarov (Note: Yunus Səfərov) is an Azerbaijani political dissident and member of the Shia Islamist militant group called the Islamic Resistance Movement of Azerbaijan, a group which gained infamy after Ganja events of 2018, when he attempted to assassinate Elmar Valiyev, the leader of the executive authority of the city of Ganja.

 Biography

 Yunis Safarov was born to Azerbaijani parents.
 His father is a businessman based in Russia.